-Williamson College reserves the right to make adjustments to awards at any time because of changes in financial situations, enrollment status and/or if the student receives additional outside aid.
+Williamson College reserves the right to adjust awards at any time because of changes in financial situations, enrollment status and/or if the student receives additional outside aid.
 Students are required to notify the financial aid office of any outside aid awarded to them by other sources.